finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 ======================

 Now suppose we want to get the dataset back out of TRAC, for example to display it in a web page.
-To do this we use a :class:`DataReadRequest<trac.api.DataReadRequest>`.
+To do this we use a :class:`DataReadRequest<tracdap.api.DataReadRequest>`.

 .. literalinclude:: ../../../examples/apps/javascript/src/using_data.js
     :language: JavaScript